 It sounds as though the studio was looking to pick the story up later on, perhaps in Avengers: Infinity War after Hulk has had time to think during his intergalactic road trip in Thor: Ragnarok.
 It also seems to add credence to the reports that tensions between Whedon and the studio were strained, although he does seem to imply that this may in fact be water under the bridge now and he would be open to working with the company again.

 What do you think?
 Do you think the changes were for the best?
-Tell us below!
+Were you a fan of the Marvel Cinematic Universe movie?
+Be sure to tell us all of your thoughts in the comments!